-3 Review the output of the testing process for both nodes for all disks in the coordinator disk group.
+Review the output of the testing process for both nodes for all disks in the coordinator disk group.
 Each disk should display output that resembles:

 '''

+ALL tests on the disk /dev/sdg have PASSED.

 The disk is now ready to be configured for I/O Fencing on node

 sys1 as a COORDINATOR DISK.

 ALL tests on the disk /dev/sdx have PASSED.

-The disk is now ready to be configured for I/O Fencing on node

 '''

+The disk is now ready to be configured for I/O Fencing on node svs2 as a COORDINATOR DISK.

-After you test all disks in the disk group, the vxfencoorddg disk group is ready for use.
+After you test all disks in the disk group, the vxfencoorddg disk group is ready